-- Violate dress and grooming standards as communicated in the student handbook. - Cheat or copy the work of another. - Gamble. - Falsify records, passes or other school-related documents. - Engage in actions or demonstrations that substantially disrupt or constitute violations of the Code.

-- materially interfere with school activities. - Repeatedly violate other communicated campus or classroom standards of conduct.
+- Violate dress and grooming standards as communicated in the student handbook. - Cheat or copy the work of another. - Gamble. - Falsify records, passes or other school-related documents.
+Engage in actions or demonstrations that substantially disrupt or materially interfere with school activities. - Repeatedly violate other communicated campus or classroom standards of conduct. - Engage in academic dishonesty, which includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during an examination.

 The district may impose campus or classroom rules in addition to those found in the Code.
-These rules may be posted in classrooms or given to the student and may or may not
+These rules may be posted in classrooms or given to the student and may or may not constitute violations of the Code.